 - a.
-All paved surfaces, including non-paved surfaces within safety or object free areas, shall be designed and constructed to meet all applicable FAA Advisory Circular recommendations, including but not limited to the current version or change of each of the following: - i.
-FAA AC 150/5300-13, Airport Design - ii.
-FAA AC 150/5320-5, Surface Drainage System - iii.
-FAA AC 150/5320-6, Airport Pavement Design and Evaluation - iv.
-FAA AC 150/5340-1, Standards for Airport Markings - v.
-FAA AC 150/5340-18, Standards for Airport Sign Systems - vi.
-FAA AC 150/5340-30, Design & Installation Details for Airport Visual Aids - vii.
+All paved surfaces, including non-paved surfaces within safety or object free areas, shall be designed and constructed to meet all applicable FAA Advisory Circular recommendations, including but not limited to the current version or change of each of the following: - 1.
+FAA AC 150/5300-13, Airport Design - 2.
+FAA AC 150/5320-5, Surface Drainage System - 3.
+FAA AC 150/5320-6, Airport Pavement Design and Evaluation - 4.
+FAA AC 150/5340-1, Standards for Airport Markings - 5.
+FAA AC 150/5340-18, Standards for Airport Sign Systems - 6.
+FAA AC 150/5340-30, Design & Installation Details for Airport Visual Aids - 7.
 FAA AC 150/5370-10, Standards for Specifying Construction of Airports.

 - b.
-All paved areas designed and intended for use by aircraft shall include pavement/apron edge lighting, pavement markings, and shall have area lighting included where appropriate. - c.
+All paved areas designed and intended for use by aircraft shall include pavement/apron edge lighting, pavement markings, and shall have area lighting included where appropriate.
+All AOA lighting fixtures and equipment that will become a part of the airport's airfield lighting system, shall be specified and constructed to FAA approved standards and requirements, and shall only utilize FAA approved equipment, and/or that specified by the Authority to match the manufacturer of other equipment in the airport's existing system. - c.
 Pavement shall be designed and constructed to accommodate the weight, footprint, and wingspan of the largest aircraft that could be anticipated to utilize the surface.
-At minimum, the pavement shall be designed and constructed to accommodate the weight, footprint, and wingspan of the largest aircraft capable of being placed inside any aircraft hangar located upon the site. - d.
-All pavement surfaces, including base and sub-base materials, shall be constructed of materials that meet FAA specifications as outlined in the applicable FAA Advisory Circular, unless otherwise approved in writing by the Authority.
+At minimum, the pavement shall be designed and constructed to accommodate the weight, footprint, and wingspan of the largest aircraft capable of being placed inside any aircraft hangar located upon the site, or of any aircraft that may need to traverse the site to gain access to other adjacent facilities. - d.
+All pavement surfaces, including base and sub-base materials, shall be constructed of materials that meet FAA specifications as outlined in the applicable FAA Advisory Circular, unless otherwise approved in writing by the Authority. - e.

-- e.
 All pavement surfaces shall provide for proper drainage away from the paved surfaces and all buildings, while maintaining grades that will facilitate the towing and movement of aircraft which are not under their own power. - f.
 Surface catch inlets shall be installed as necessary to facilitate drainage to the appropriate storm water management system where necessary.
 All surface grates located within paved areas shall be capable of supporting the weight of the heaviest aircraft as outlined in c. above, and shall be designed with openings that are narrower or smaller than the footprint of the smallest aircraft wheels.